 Will there be work done on private property?

 No construction will happen on private property.

 During our Fibre To The Home network construction work will be conducted under a municipal consent permit.
 The permit allows for work to be done only in municipal property and as outlined by the engineering drawings associated with the permit.
 No work will be conducted on private property without first obtaining express permission from the property owner or where the town has obtained an easement for the work being conducted.

 How is construction completed?

 Our Fibre To The Home network consists of our backbone infrastructure and end user connection infrastructure.
-The backbone infrastructure consists of 38mm or 50mm orange ducts that are placed in the ground along the boulevard and muncipale right of ways.
-These ducts are placed in the the ground at a typical depth of 1m and located between the property line and the end of the road.
+The backbone infrastructure consists of 38mm or 50mm orange ducts that are placed in the ground along the boulevard and municipal right of ways.
+These ducts are placed in the ground at a typical depth of 1m and located between the property line and the end of the road.
 The exact location will vary based upon other underground utilities.

 At times ducts are also placed in the ground using an open trench.
-The trench is backfilled immiadately after the duct has been placed in side of it and the surface is restored when construction has been completed.
+The trench is backfilled immediately after the duct has been placed in side of it and the surface is restored when construction has been completed.
 Below is an example of an open trench.

 The ducts are run to underground vaults also known as ground level boxes.
 These boxes serve as connection points where customer service drop wires are connected to the backbone network.
 Customer service drop wires are run from each vault to single homes and are placed in the ground 8-12″ at the time of installation.

 What are these green boxes located around the area?